 CEJI multiplies the ‘‘Jewish contribution to an inclusive Europe’’ by engaging individuals, local Jewish communities and European Jewish organisations in our activities.
 Intercultural engagement generates greater solidarity in times of crisis.
 The future of Jews in Europe will be secured by strengthening the resilience of communities and changing the wider environment in which they live.
 CEJI is successfully engaging non-Jewish communities in the fight against antisemitism.

-From early CEJI initiatives such as the European Encounters seminars and the Shiurim, to the more recent project Generate: For a Jewish life based upon everyone’s contribution, to the participation of Jewish organisations in Facing Facts! to improve hate crime monitoring, CEJI is strengthening the engagement of Jewish communities in the construction of an inclusive and democratic Europe.
+From early CEJI initiatives such as the European Encounters seminars and the Shiurim, to the youth-focused Generate: For a Jewish life based upon everyone’s contribution, to the participation of Jewish organisations in Facing Facts to improve hate crime monitoring, CEJI is strengthening the engagement of Jewish communities in the construction of an inclusive and democratic Europe.

-Facing Facts! aims to improve monitoring and recording of hate crimes throughout the European Union.
+Facing Facts aims to improve monitoring and recording of hate crimes throughout the European Union.
 The project standardizes criteria for comparable hate crime data collection.
 We train civil society organisations to gather, analyze and report incidents of hate crime and hate speech, be they anti-Jewish, anti-Roma, anti-homosexual or other.
-We believe that the experience of Jewish communities in monitoring such behaviour can play a vital role in marshalling government and civic responses to that combat antisemitism and all forms of hatred.
+We believe that the experience of Jewish communities in monitoring such behaviour can play a vital role in marshalling government civic responses to better combat antisemitism and all forms of hatred.

 Generate is our new ‘train-the-trainer programme for a Jewish life based on everyone’s contribution.
 The vision of Generate is ‘a Jewish life built on everyone’s contribution’, where youth are enabled to take initiative and shape their Jewish context.
 The project aims to transform community members from passive “consumers” into active contributors.